-The shallow waters and panoramic views make Wilsthorpe a wonderful spot for a splash about in the sea, and sweeping views out across the sand mean you can keep watch over little ones with ease.
+The shallow waters and panoramic views make Wilsthorpe a wonderful spot for a splash about in the sea.
+Sweeping views out across the sand mean you can keep watch over little ones with ease.

 The Yorkshire Coast was heavily fortified during the Second World War to protect against invasion efforts.
 You can still see some evidence of such fortifications here at Wilsthorpe Beach, where the remains of anti-tank blocks lie.
 Such physical historical evidence makes for some great hands-on history lessons!